callistusystan/Chord123/README.md

 This program was built to quicken the chord writing process in the church I visit.

-The name Chord123, refers to chords and numbers, and the fact that this app makes the translation between them easy as 1 2 3! :smile:
+The name Chord123, refers to chords and numbers, and that this app makes translation easy as 1 2 3! :smile:

 ## Screenshots ##
 <div>